Open-container law: Vehicles

-Currently, 39 states and the District of Columbia are in full compliance with federal government guidelines.
-However, passengers may either possess open containers or consume alcohol in Alaska, Arkansas, Connecticut, Delaware, Louisiana, Missouri, Rhode Island, Tennessee, Virginia and West Virginia.
-These states do not currently meet the necessary level of TEA-21 compliance.
+The District of Columbia and 39 states are in full compliance with federal government guidelines.
+However, passengers may either possess open containers or consume alcohol in Alaska, Arkansas, Connecticut, Delaware, Louisiana, Missouri, Rhode Island, Tennessee, Virginia, and West Virginia.
+The states do not meet the necessary level of TEA-21 compliance.

 In some states, the open container laws apply even if your vehicle is parked on a public road, street, highway, interstate or another publicly maintained thoroughfare.
 For example, in Texas a vehicle does not need to be in motion for the driver to be cited for an open container violation.
-Mississippi is currently the only state which does not expressly prohibit the possession of an open container while driving but many states allow passengers to have an open container.
+Mississippi is the only state which does not expressly prohibit the possession of an open container while driving but many states allow passengers to have an open container.

-Penalties for open container violations vary from state to state but include fines, possible jail time, license demerit points and community service.
+Penalties for open container violations vary from state to state but include fines, possible jail time, license demerit points, and community service.